tidal stream image

 Tidal Fences Harness the Power of Moving Water

-tidal fence iconA Tidal Fence is another form of tidal stream technology, which directly exploits fast flowing underwater ocean currents for energy generation.
+tidal fence iconA Tidal Fence is another form of tidal stream technology, which directly exploits fast flowing underwater ocean currents for energy generation using the natural flow of tidal currents without the use of a dam.
 In many ways, a tidal fence installation is a hybrid between a tidal barrage and a tidal turbine stream system.

-Also, the energy output from tidal fences is predictable and consistent, as tides follow a regular lunar cycle.
-This makes it a reliable source of renewable energy.
+Also, the energy output from tidal fences is predictable and consistent, as the oceans tides follow a regular lunar cycle.
+This makes it a reliable source of renewable energy and so are generally installed in channels between landmasses, such as straits or estuaries, to capitalise on strong tidal currents.

 How Can Tidal Energy be Harnessed?